vu-rdm-tech/yoda-vu-nl/functions/Storing-data.md

-# Store, retrieve and process your data in Yoda
+# Storing data in Yoda

-To work with data, first add the [Yoda Network Disk](../getting-started/index.md) to your workstation.
-Once this is done you can use your existing workstation applications and tools to process Yoda data just like you would process locally stored data.
+In order to be able to upload data to Yoda, or to download data from Yoda, configure the [Yoda Network Disk](../getting-started/index.md) on your laptop or PC.
+This will add a network drive to your computer that contains your research data.
+Once the Yoda Network Disk has been configured, you can use your existing applications and tools to work with the data.

-You will have access to the data compartments of user-groups for which you have been registered.

 ![user-groups](user-groups.JPG)

-Regular members of the user-group are able to add, rename, delete files and folders.
-Read only members cannot make changes to files on Yoda.
-However they are able to copy the data to their workstation (and make changes to that local copy).

-For incidental access, the Yoda portal also allows data to be uploaded and downloaded.
-This feature is added in Yoda 1.5 (to be released December 2019).
+You will have access to the data compartments for which you have been registered.
+By default, you will have the ability to upload, rename or delete any file or folder in the research folder of a data compartment.
+However, if you have been granted access to a data compartment of another researcher, it is possible that your have been granted read-only access.
+In that case, you can still copy the data to your computer and make changes to your local copy.

+Power users who are comfortable with command-line tools can alternatively use the [iRODS iCommands](../getting-started/icommands.html) to interact with the iRODS backend of Yoda directly.
+Although these tools have a steeper learning curve, they are significantly faster than the Yoda Network Disk.
+They are particularly suitable for uploading or downloading large datasets efficiently.